Paint and Productivity: How Color Influences Work Environments

 Green shades

-•Use blue or green paint, wallpaper, or decor for an accent wall.
-This adds color without being overpowering.
+• Use blue or green paint, wallpaper, or décor as an accent to add color without visual overload.

 Reds and Oranges - Energizing and Motivating